 Does this framework require Communication achievement above the minimum SASW requirement?
+YES $\Box$ NO $\boxtimes$

-YES \square NO \boxtimes If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
-Application of Number
+If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

 For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.